 The full list of subsidised qualifications is available on the Queensland Skills Gateway.

-Contact your preferred registered training organisation to enrol in a course.
+Contact your chosen training provider to enrol in a course.

-Visit the Department of Employment, Small Business and Training's Training website.
+Visit the Department of Employment, Small Business and Training website.

 For training information phone 1300 369 935 or email firstname.lastname@example.org.

 For apprenticeships and traineeships information phone 1800 210 210 or email email@example.com.